-Every subculture has their own language.
+Every subculture has its own language.
 Don't believe it?
 Listen to a group of teenager talk for about 5 minutes.
 You will be utterly confused!
-The cross stitch and needlework world also has their own language.
+The cross stitch and needlework world also has its own language.
 Frog, WIP, UFO are just a few of the terms that have a totally different meaning in the cross stitch community and the real world.
 Let's get an education in the slang of cross stitch, shall we?

 Frog or Frogging: Have you heard this term and had no idea what it meant?
-At first did you think that everyone was stitching the green little guy and you wondered why so many people were frustrated with kermit.
+At first, did you think that everyone was stitching the green little guy and you wondered why so many people were frustrated with Kermit.
 Wanna know what the term Frog is?
 It is a slang term used by stitchers to refer to removing stitches when you make a mistake.
 When you take a stitch out you have to rip it, rip it.
 Get it?
 It had nothing to do with frogs at all, well except for the rip it.
 It is a common belief that this term began by people stitching in public and instead of saying the F word, they screamed out FROG!

 You will see people, especially on Facebook use WIP when talking about what they are working on.
 In the craft world WIP is: Work in Progress.
 It is a piece that you are working on at the time or one that you worked on, put down and picked back up.
 If you are a cross stitcher you know that you will not have just one WIP, you will have a basket full.